edimetia3d/cppLox/jit_notes.md

 # Here is a list of features notes
+1. Native datatypes: "float", "bool", "str"
+    * "str" is C style `\0` ended constant char array.
+    * "float" is double precision float, that is, 64bit IEEE 754 floating point.

-1. Only C style struct supported, the init() method will be used to define members, and only exprs like `self.var:int = 1;` are allowed.
+1. Only C style struct supported, the init() method will be used to define members, and only expression like `this.var:float = 1;` are allowed.
 2. Nested function (closure) not supported.
 3. Global var must be inited with constant value, if dynamic init is required, use assignment to do it. e.g. `var a:float=0; a=foo();`
 4. When launching script